balena-labs-projects/balena-sense/README.md

 If you're having any problem, please [raise an issue](https://github.com/balenalabs/balena-sense/issues/new) on GitHub and we will be happy to help.
 You can also find help on the balenaForums, in a special section [dedicated to balenaSense](https://forums.balena.io/c/project-help/balenasense/86).

-## License

-balenaSense is free software, and may be redistributed under the terms specified in the [license](https://github.com/balenalabs/balena-sound/blob/master/LICENSE).

 ## Setup guides
 A full guide covering the initial setup of this project is available on [our blog](https://www.balena.io/blog/balenasense-v2-updated-temperature-pressure-and-humidity-monitoring-for-raspberry-pi/).